-Domesticating ducks such as Muscovy duck, Runner duck, and Mallard duck in the backyard has always been enjoyable and rewarding.
+Domesticating ducks such as Muscovy ducks, Runner ducks, and Mallard ducks in the backyard have always been enjoyable and rewarding.

 This brief guide will thoroughly explain everything related to duck leg problems and how to address those problems.

 Ducks can quickly go from skittishly jumping to limping and lying on the ground all the time.

 Any leg or foot problems can cause undesirable pain to the ducks.

 Ducks prefer not to walk and calmly lay down to lessen the pain.

 Hence, if you happen to witness your duck laying more calmly than usual, pay attention to its legs and feet.

 Ducks’ leg and foot problems are generally associated with an unbalanced diet, poor sanitation, stagnant water, and mismanagement of ducks.